RULES AND REGULATIONS

 Step 2: Send Application & Supporting Documents to CIAA

-Chartered Loss Adjuster (CLA) accreditation applicants are required to provide documentation supporting the prerequisite requirement with their complete application.
-Submissions are to be sent to CIAA National Office, 5401 Eglinton Ave., W., Suite 100, Etobicoke, ON M9C 5K6.
+Chartered Loss Adjuster (CLA) accreditation applicants are required to complete an application and provide documentation supporting the prerequisite requirements.
+Submissions to be sent to CIAA National Office, 5401 Eglinton Ave., W., Suite 100, Etobicoke, ON M9C 5K6 and include fee of $250 (includes framed certificate) payable to CIAA.

 Step 3: Pay the Application Fee